Frequently Asked Questions

 Who finances NMSC scholarships?

-National Merit Scholarship Corporation scholarships are supported by about 240 corporations, company foundations and businesses, and by NMSC's own funds.
-In addition, about 200 colleges and universities provide National Merit® Scholarships.
-Approximately 10,200 scholarships worth nearly $50 million are awarded annually in NMSC programs.
+National Merit Scholarship Corporation scholarships are supported by about 250 corporations, company foundations and businesses, and by NMSC's own funds.
+In addition, approximately 190 colleges and universities provide National Merit® Scholarships.
+Over 9,600 scholarships worth $48 million are awarded annually in NMSC programs.
 Grants and contributions to NMSC are deductible by the donor under Section 170 of the Internal Revenue Code.

 What is a corporate sponsor's role?